uidaholib/main-web-redesign_draft/content/services/oapf/eligibility.md

 #### Articles

 - Must be accepted for publication before submitting an OAPF application
-  - To qualify for Funding Period #1: Official invoices and receipts must have issue dates and payment dates between July 1, 2022 and December 31, 2022
+- Official invoices and receipts must have issue dates and payment dates within the current funding period (i.e. funding period #1 July 1 - December 31, funding period #2 January 1 - June 16).
-  - To qualify for Funding Period #2: Official invoices and receipts must have issue dates and payment dates between January 1, 2023 and June 16, 2023
 - Funding per article is capped at $2000.00

 #### Journals